Leopard 1: Canada

-After an initial assessment of the performance of the Leopard C2 in Afghanistan, Canada decided to invest in Leopard 2 tanks.
+After an initial assessment of the Leopard C2's performance in Afghanistan, Canada decided to invest in Leopard 2 tanks.
 It was determined that the lack of adequate air conditioning, essential in the searing heat of Afghanistan, was degrading the tank crew's war fighting ability.
 The Army later downplayed this factor, citing increased armour protection and the main gun armament as reasons for upgrading to the Leopard 2.
 After some public speculation, Canadian Defence Minister Hon.
 Gordon O'Connor clarified the situation in April 2007.

 To meet immediate needs in Afghanistan, 20 of the Bundeswehr's stock of Leopard 2A6s were upgraded to the 2A6M standard and loaned to Canada at no cost by the German government.
 Two Leopard 2 Büffel ARVs were acquired at the same time.
 These vehicles were shipped from Germany to Afghanistan, with the first arriving on 16 August 2007.

-For the long term, Canada plans to replace the borrowed Leopard 2 tanks with a purchase of 100 surplus vehicles from the Netherlands, including 20 Leopard 2A6Ms for combat service, 40 Leopard 2A4s for training, and 20 support vehicles, such as ARVs, Bridge-Layers and AEVs.
+For the long term, Canada planned to replace the borrowed Leopard 2 tanks with a purchase of 100 surplus vehicles from the Netherlands, including 20 Leopard 2A6Ms for combat service, 40 Leopard 2A4s for training and 20 support vehicles, such as ARVs, Bridge-Layers and AEVs.

 The older Leopard C2 tanks were considered completely obsolete by 2015, but specific plans for them have not yet been announced.
 Until deployment with the Canadian Forces in Afghanistan, the Leopard 1 C2 had never seen active combat.

 In February 2018, Canada attempted to sell the surplus Leopard 1C2 tanks to the Jordanian Armed Forces.
 In July, it was announced that the sale fell through and the Canadian Department of National Defence has yet to decide what to do with the surplus vehicles.
 Daniel Le Bouthillier, a spokesperson for the Canadian Department of National Defense, said "the last option would be to destroy the tanks."

-As of November, 2021, no buyer was found for the Canadian Army's Leopard 1C2 tanks, "About 45 retired Canadian Army tanks will soon be used for target practice at the Cold Lake Air Weapons Range."
+As of November 2021, no buyer was found for the Canadian Army's Leopard 1C2 tanks, "About 45 retired Canadian Army tanks will soon be used for target practice at the Cold Lake Air Weapons Range."
 A Vegreville Alberta company, Quest Disposal & Recycling Inc., was contracted to repurpose them to be used for target practice at Cold Lake Air Weapons Range, and the tanks were at the company's site being processed in December 2021.